 Increased Sex Drive

 A group of researchers from the University of Siena, led by Dr. Andrea Fagiolini conducted a placebo-controlled pilot study in 2016 to ascertain the impact of Red Light Therapy in the increment of testosterone in men with low sexual desire.

 For the purpose of the study, they gathered 38 men with low sex drive and divided them into two groups, with one receiving clinical doses of the Red Light Therapy at dawn, and the other going along with the control measure.

 In the end, the light therapy group’s testosterone level grew from 2.1 ng/ml to about 3.6 ng/ml within two (2) weeks.

-Dr. Andrea Fagiolini, the leader of The Italian Pilot research group posited that the performance of the Red Light Therapy at boosting the sexual performance of the examined men is likened to the decline in testosterone from November to April, and an increase that is tenable within the spring and summer.
+Dr. Andrea Fagiolini, the leader of The Italian Pilot research group concluded that the Red Light Therapy boosted the sexual performance of the examined men by increases their testosterone.

 Boosts Male Fertility

 Further research such as that of a 2017 report published in Scientific Reports strongly recommended natural light for sperm motility because they don’t pose oxidative DNA damage to the testes and sperm.

 Red Light Therapy on Mammals

 In 2013, another red light therapy laboratory research on mammals paved the way for the submission that red light therapy has a lot to offer in improving the testosterone levels of other mammals.